Texas man sentenced to about 5 years in prison for mineral rights fraud

-FORT WORTH, Texas, Dec 4 (Reuters) - A Texas man who confessed to running a fraud scheme on his employer, a subsidiary of oil and gas major ExxonMobil, has been sentenced to just over five years in federal prison, officials said on Friday.
+FORT WORTH, Texas (Reuters) - A Texas man who confessed to running a fraud scheme on his employer, a subsidiary of oil and gas major ExxonMobil, has been sentenced to just over five years in federal prison, officials said on Friday.

 Steven Fisackerly, 33, of Spring, Texas, was sentenced to 63 months in prison and ordered to pay $1 million in restitution by U.S. District Judge Terry Means, U.S. prosecutors said.